LessThanZeroCool/LessThanZeroCool/README.md

 - 🌱 I’m currently learning Python.
 - 📫 How to reach me: lessthanzerocool00@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have aphantasia.
+My first computer was a Vic-20 with a casette tape disk drive.
+My first exposure to programming was using BASIC.
+TL;DR: I'm old.

 <!---
 LessThanZeroCool/LessThanZeroCool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.